 - Import images created in a variety of different file types.
-The supported file formats include TIFF, GIF, Kodak Photo CD^{TM} , SGI, and FIT. - Process images using any sequence of the image processing operators supported by the IL.
+The supported file formats include TIFF, GIF, Kodak Photo CD[TM], SGI, and FIT. - Process images using any sequence of the image processing operators supported by the IL.
 Image processing functions include color conversion, arithmetic operations on pixel data, radiometric and geometric transformations, generation of statistical data for an image, spatial and non-spatial domain transformations, and edge, line, and spot detection. - Display one or more images in an X Window.
 The IL provides many ways to control image displays, including stacking images or aligning them side by side, roaming a large image, or doing a wipe to move one edge of an image to reveal what is stacked beneath it. - Store processed images on disk.

-Figure 6-7 and Figure 6-8 illustrate an ImageVision Library operation.
+The following figures illustrate an ImageVision Library operation.
 Figure 6-7 shows an image imported from a Kodak Photo CD.